praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>Now, you remember, Aliesha, talked about the culture at Catalyst, and it was, you know, the people there are passionate and opinionated.</p>

 <p>This was my first job in tech.
-So anyone who knows me knows why maybe I'm also passionate and and opinionated.</p>
+So anyone who knows me knows why maybe I'm also passionate and opinionated.</p>

 <p>Like that culture that I got as a little baby tech worker, I still carry with me today.</p>